 FREE 1-year warranty on all blenders and juicers

-When we think of protein, it’s common to envision the usual suspects – chicken, pork, beef, seafood, eggs, and dairy products.
+When we think of protein, we often picture the usual suspects – chicken, pork, beef, seafood, eggs, and dairy products.
 However, there is another way to reap the benefits of protein: plant-based sources like legumes, nuts, and seeds.
 In fact, plant proteins are some of your best bets, offering additional beneficial nutrients, like fiber, vitamins, minerals, and healthy fats, while containing very little of the stuff we typically try to limit like cholesterol and saturated fat.

 An edible seed, for example – think chia, hemp, flax, pumpkin, or sunflower – contains within it all of the nutrients it requires to grow and flourish.
 When we eat seeds, we benefit from that same concentrated source of nutrition.
 Nuts, too, are armed with antioxidant and anti-inflammatory properties.
-A large body of research has found that consumption of tree nuts – including almonds, cashews, walnuts, pecans, or peanuts (which actually fall in the legume family if we’re being particular), is associated with reduced risk for heart disease, type 2 diabetes, metabolic syndrome, and some cancers.1-3 While all nuts and seeds offer a variety of health-promoting properties, there are some nutritional advantages that vary from nut to nut or seed to seed.
+A large body of research has found that consumption of tree nuts – including almonds, cashews, walnuts, pecans, and peanuts (which actually fall in the legume family if we’re being particular) – is associated with reduced risk for heart disease, type 2 diabetes, metabolic syndrome, and some cancers.
+(1-3)

-Here’s the lowdown on a few of our favorites:
+Here’s the scoop on a few of our favorites: